DJI Mini 3 Pro: The Complete Guide

 Fly Mini, Create Big – The Original Sub-250g Powerhouse

 When DJI released the Mini 3 Pro in May 2022, they didn't just update their compact drone lineup – they rewrote the rules of what a sub-250g drone could achieve.
 For the first time, serious obstacle avoidance, intelligent tracking, 4K/60fps video, and professional features arrived in a package that weighed less than a smartphone.
-It was a watershed moment for aerial photography, and even with the Mini 4 Pro now available, the Mini 3 Pro remains a remarkably capable and increasingly affordable option.
+It was a watershed moment for aerial photography.
+As of mid-2026, the Mini 3 Pro has been officially discontinued and is no longer available new in the UK – superseded first by the Mini 4 Pro and then by the 1-inch-sensor Mini 5 Pro – but it remains a hugely influential drone and a tempting buy on the used market.

 The Mini 3 Pro was the first DJI Mini to earn the "Pro" designation, and it earned it properly.
 Previous Mini drones sacrificed features for portability – no obstacle avoidance, limited video specs, basic flight modes.
 The Mini 3 Pro refused those compromises, delivering capabilities that had previously required much heavier, much more expensive aircraft.
 It proved that sub-250g didn't have to mean sub-par.